Skip to main content

 rerun_viz / viser_viz

 The two live-viewer executables.
-On the tethered deployment they are spawned via ros2 launch humanoid_bringup_lite viz.launch.py on the operator workstation (viewer:=viser by default; viewer:=rerun for the native window).
-Direct invocation is the single-machine sim/dev shortcut:
+On the tethered deployment they are spawned via ros2 launch humanoid_bringup_lite viz.launch.py on the operator workstation (viewer:=viser by default; viewer:=rerun for the native window) — that launch is what the pixi run viz task wraps.
+Direct invocation is the single-machine sim/dev shortcut (no task; run inside pixi shell or via pixi run --):

 ros2 run humanoid_bringup_lite rerun_viz # native rerun window